annaesvensson/yellow-language/README.md

 ## Installation

-This extension is part of the [standard installation](https://github.com/datenstrom/yellow).
+This extension is part of the [standard installation](https://github.com/datenstrom/yellow) and cannot be installed individually.

 ## Developer